Motorcycle Accident Claim * and Safety Guide

 Inspect your motorcycle before your set off

-Before hitting the road, it is always a good idea to inspect your motorcycle.
+It is always a good idea to inspect your motorcycle.
 Things you should check are:

 - Tires – check for any cracks, bulges or signs of wear.
 Ensure that the type pressure is correct also and never drive on a flat or slow deflating tyre.